daniarthurwidodo/krombank-krom-translation-plugin-wordpress-44a2a982b2b1/readme.md

-# KROM Manual Translation Plugin - README
+# KROM Manual Translation Plugin

 ## Description

-The KROM Manual Translation Plugin provides a simple, manual translation system for WordPress sites.
-It allows you to add languages, create translations for specific texts, and display a language switcher on your site.
+The KROM Manual Translation Plugin provides a simple yet powerful manual translation system for WordPress sites.
+It allows site administrators to add languages, create translations for specific text strings, and display a language switcher on their site.
+No automated translation services are used - you have complete control over all translated content.

 ---

 ## Installation

-1. Download the plugin zip file.
-2. In your WordPress admin area, go to **Plugins > Add New**.
-3. Click **Upload Plugin** and select the zip file.
+1. Upload the `krom-manual-translation` folder to the `/wp-content/plugins/` directory
-4. Activate the plugin after installation.
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Configure languages and translations through the "Krom Translation" admin menu

 ---

-## Setup and Usage
+## Setup and Configuration

-### 1. Managing Languages
+### Managing Languages

-1. Go to the WordPress admin area and find **KROM Translations** in the menu.
+1. Go to **Krom Translation > Settings** in your WordPress admin area
-2. Under the **Manage Languages** section:
-   - Enter the language code (e.g., `en`, `id`, `fr`).
-   - Enter the language name (e.g., `English`, `Indonesian`, `French`).
-   - Click **Add Language** to save the language.
+2. Set your default language (e.g., English)
+3. Select which languages you want to make available on your site
+4. Save your settings

-### 2. Adding Translations
+### Adding Translations

-1. In the **Add New Translation** section:
-   - Select the target language from the dropdown.
-   - Enter the original text (in your default language).
-   - Enter the translation for the selected language.
+1. Navigate to **Krom Translation > Translations**
+2. Add new text items by providing:
+   - A text ID/key (or leave empty for auto-hashing)
+   - The text content in each configured language
-   - Click **Add Translation** to save the translation.
+3. Click "Save Translations" to update the translation database
-2. View your existing translations organized by language in the **Existing Translations** section.

-### 3. Using the Language Switcher
+### Using the Language Switcher

-You can display the language switcher on your site using one of the following methods:
+Add a language switcher to your site using one of these methods:

-#### Option 1: Shortcode
+#### Shortcode

 Add the language switcher anywhere in your content using the shortcode: